Rosauro Almario: Political career

 Almario worked for the Bazar Siglo XX, a place owned by Luis R. Yangco.
 After passing the second-grade civil service examination, Almario began working as a clerk at the Bureau of Education on 10 August 1904.
 By 6 July 1909, he started working for the Bureau of Prisons, and then moved to the Bureau of Posts on 18 January 1911.
 He became chief of the Office of the Mayor in Manila on 1 August 1918.
 In 1919, Almario became the assistant secretary of Mayor Justo Lukban.
 On 6 July 1920, Almario became the secretary of Mayor Ramon Fernandez.
 Apart from being Mayor Fernandez's secretary, Almario acted as the supervisor of Manila's reformatories, asylums, and playgrounds.
 Both Fernandez and Almario resigned, as a sign of protest, upon the reinstatement of Governor-General Leonard Wood to the secret service of the City of Manila.
-He won a seat for the City Council of Manila in 1925.
+He won a seat for the Municipal Board of Manila (now Manila City Council) in 1925.
 Although a known graft-buster, Almario was convicted for libel and was exiled to Lolomboy, Bulacan in February 1927.
 The case made him a popular figure among the masses.
-In 1928, he won the City Council elections in Manila.
-In 1930, Almario became president of the City Council of Manila.
+In 1928, he won the Municipal Board elections in Manila.
+In 1930, Almario became president of the Municipal Board of Manila.